folio-org/okapi/doc/guide.md

 There are features lingering from older versions (older than Okapi 1.2.0) that are still supported, but will be deprecated and removed in future versions.
 For example ModulePermissions and RoutingEntries on the top level of the descriptor.
-For the fully up to date definition, you should always refer to the RAML and Json schemas in the reference section.
+For the fully up-to-date definition, you should always refer to the RAML and JSON schemas in the reference section.

 #### Cleaning up
 We are done with the examples.
 Just to be nice, we delete everything we have